Kyriokes/Bastardos/README.md

 ## 🔨 Installation

-1. Download and extract [the latest release](https://github.com/Mirasaki/dayz-leaderboard-nextjs/releases) and navigate to the newly created folder
+1. Download and extract [the latest release](https://github.com/Kyriokes/Bastardos/releases) and navigate to the newly created folder
 2. Rename `.env.example` to `.env` (make sure displaying file extensions is enabled) and fill in your configuration.
 The **only** required variables are:
     - `CFTOOLS_API_APPLICATION_ID`: Application ID from your [CFTools Developer Apps](https://developer.cftools.cloud/applications) - Authorization has to be granted by navigating to the `Grant URL` that's displayed in your app overview
     - `CFTOOLS_API_SECRET`: Same as above, click `Reveal Secret`
     - `CFTOOLS_SERVER_API_ID`: Click `Manage Server` in your [CF Cloud Panel](https://app.cftools.cloud/dashboard) > `Settings` > `API Key` > `Server ID`
-3. Rename `config.example.json` to `config.json` and customize the project to your hearts content
+3. Rename `config.example.json` to `config.json` and customize the project for the Bastardos Server
 4. Run the following commands in this exact order:

 ```sh